tsaad-dev/te/drafts/te-topo-profile/draft-busi-teas-te-topology-profiles.md

    max-link-bandwidth can only be defined in the technology-specific TE Topology Model (Option 1 or Option 3).
 These attributes can be TE or non-TE and require the implementation of the te container.

+{: #implement}

+# Implemented profiles

+When a server implements a profile of the TE topology model, it is not clear how the server can report to the client the subset of the model being implemented.

+It is also worth noting that the supported profile may also depend on other attributes (for example the network type).

+In case the TE topology profile is reported by the server to the client, the server will report in the operational datastore only the leaves which have been implemented, as described in section 5.3 of {{!RFC8342}}.

+More investigation is required in case the TE topology profile is configured by the client.

 {: #security}